mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/native-app/index.md

     * Take a short look at the [app definition](https://raw.githubusercontent.com/joerg84/dcos-101/master/app2/app2.json).
 In this case, the app is a binary without external dependencies.
     Because of this, you no longer need to deploy it in a Docker container.
     * Deploy app2: `dcos marathon app add https://raw.githubusercontent.com/joerg84/dcos-101/master/app2/app2.json`
-  * You have multiple options to check app 2 is sucessfully running:
+  * You have multiple options to check app 2 is successfully running:
     * By looking at all DC/OS tasks: `dcos task`
     * By looking at all Marathon apps: `dcos marathon app list`
     * Curl the http server from within the cluster (in this case from the leading master):